Why Plant These Drought Resistant Perennials? (Especially If You Travel!)

 You may want to consider these other excellent perennial choices for drought-tolerance in sunny locations, too:

 Lavender preserves beautifully, offering its relaxing fragrance long after it has bloomed.
+It’s no wonder these fragrant flowers are such a favorite in the herb garden!
 Read more about how to preserve and store herbs here.

 Bugleweed (ajuga reptans) produces 6-inch spiky purple flowers that emerge from scalloped foliage in mid to late spring.